tho-actrecipe/magicfile/README.md

 `actrecipemagicfile` is distributed under the MIT license.
 See the included LICENSE file for details.

+Notes:

-Note: This package is mostly used in an internal project.
+- This package is primarily used in an internal project.
+- Support for Mac Silicon and Linux ARM is effective from 2024-12-04.